top of page

 The setting:

 The playgroup setting is at Tina’s house in Osbaldeston Road, N16 7DJ.
 It is a light and spacious Victorian house, with a garden for outdoor play.
 Tina is working together with Rebecca Hodgson, a very experienced and former Kindergarten assistant and teacher at St Paul's Steiner School.
+We also work with Kristina Kulynychs as needed, who is currently completing her level 4 Kindergarten training.
 The playgroup is designed to coincide with the hours of the kindergarten at St Paul’s Steiner school, so that parents with older siblings there can have childcare for younger children at the same time.
 The intention is that we offer a gentle year of preparation for kindergarten, nursery or school for children who are aged 2-4 years of age.
 We offer a simplified kindergarten rhythm, designed to meet the needs of the younger child in a smaller group of only six to eight children, within a warm nurturing environment.
 We accept children who have turned two years of age by September of that academic year.

 We are a member of the Steiner Waldorf Schools Fellowship and have exemptions from the Department of Education for some aspects of the Early Years Foundation Stage curriculum (written literacy and numeracy and information technology).
 This enables us to work in a Steiner- inspired way while continuing to deliver the EYFS.